revk/login/README.md

 Note that `dologout --redirect` can be used directly from script wrapped under `logincheck` and it will redirect to login page.

 `changepassword` will take environment variables (i.e. set by `envcgi` or `logincheck`) and perform a password change.
 Normally this is `$OLDPASSWORD` and `$NEWPASSWORD`.
 It returns a status 0 if the password was changed.
-You have to be logged in for this to work. **This writes to stdout with error reason if change fails, so should be caputured, or use `--silent`**
+You have to be logged in for this to work.

 `password` suggests a random password.
 There are arguments for length, entropy, etc, but these are usually set by `menuconfig`.

-`weblink` lets you make a link to send in an email, and check the link later within a defined time frame - used for registering user or forgotten password, etc. See `--help` for more. `weblink --make=*value*` creates a code to email to a user. `weblink --check` checks the code and if value outputs the *value* only if the link is valid and within required number of hours.
+`weblink` lets you make a link to send in an email, and check the link later within a defined time frame - used for registering user or forgotten password, etc. See `--help` for more. `weblink --make=`*value* creates a code to email to a user. `weblink --check` checks the code and if value outputs the *value* only if the link is valid and within required number of hours.
 Typically *value* is a user ID or email address. `dologin --force` can be used to force a login for a session.
-You can use this logic for new users and password change requests...
+You can use this logic for new users and password change requests. *Note the value is not encrypted so should not contain anything secret.*

 ## Passwords